Tani Cantil-Sakauye: Immigration agents at courthouses

 In March 2017, Cantil-Sakauye cautioned about the unintended consequences of arrests of undocumented immigrants by federal agents at California state courthouses.
 She has stated her concern that victims of crime will avoid the police and testifying in trials if they fear arrest at the courthouse.
 This would undermine the law enforcement goal of protecting communities, a view echoed by other judges and prosecutors.
 In August 2018, she made a further statement opposing a recent set of arrests by ICE at state courthouses.

 UC Berkeley enrollment freeze

 In 2022, Canti-Sakauye upheld a lower-court order that forced UC Berkeley to cut its enrollment numbers after a group of Berkeley residents sued the university.
 The Berkeley residents claimed that UC Berkeley was violating the California Environmental Quality Act by expanding its enrollment numbers.

 Post-judicial career

 On September 28, 2022, the Public Policy Institute of California announced that Cantil-Sakauye would become its president and chief executive officer, effective January 1, 2023.
+She also serves as a Neutral Mediator and Arbitrator with ADR Services, Inc.

+On September 19, 2023, it was announced that the Sacramento Superior Court's new downtown courthouse would be named after Cantil-Sakauye.

 Personal life

-In 1994, she married Mark Sakauye, a since-retired Sacramento Police Department lieutenant.
+In 1994, she married Mark Sakauye, a since-retired Sacramento Police Department Japanese-American lieutenant.
 They have two daughters.

 In December 2018, Cantil-Sakauye left the Republican Party and registered as a No Party Preference voter.
 She cited the confirmation of Justice Brett Kavanaugh and an increasing discomfort with the direction of the GOP as reasons.